Skip to main content

 Construction contracts are extended through change order agreements (avenants) that modify the contract completion date, often in conjunction with changes to the scope of work, the contract price, or both.
 Under the Act respecting building contractors vocational qualifications (RLRQ, c.
 Q-1), construction contracts in Quebec must be documented in writing, and extensions must also be documented through signed written avenants.

 Employment contracts for defined-term employees are extended through employment contract extension agreements that specify the new end date, any changes to compensation, and any modifications to job responsibilities.
-As noted, care must be taken to ensure that multiple extensions do not cumulatively create an indefinite term employment relationship unintentionally.
+As noted, care must be taken to confirm that multiple extensions do not cumulatively create an indefinite term employment relationship unintentionally.

 Financing and credit agreements may be extended through formal extension agreements when the borrower has not yet repaid the loan but both parties wish to continue the credit relationship on the same or modified terms.
 The extension must be documented carefully to preserve the lender's security interests and priority position relative to other creditors.
 Distribution and supply agreements with exclusive territory provisions frequently require formal extensions when the original grant period expires.
 The extension preserves the territorial rights of the distributor and the supply obligations of the manufacturer, preventing the creation of a gap in the distribution arrangement that could expose the manufacturer to competing claims from other potential distributors in the same territory.
 Insurance contracts, including property and casualty insurance, professional indemnity insurance, and directors' and officers' liability insurance, are routinely extended through endorsements or extension agreements when a policy renewal is delayed or when coverage must be maintained beyond the original expiry date to cover claims reported after the end of the original policy period.
 Licensing agreements for software, patents, trademarks, or proprietary processes are extended through written extension agreements that confirm the continued scope of the licensed rights and any changes to royalty rates or permitted uses during the extended term.